|Transcription of Desert Island Discs interview|

 cookery writing.
 Clarissa Dickson Wright, one half of the Two Fat

 Ladies, was part of my studies and this interesting interview with

-Sue Lawley looks at Clarissa's life and her views on our great cookery
+Sue Lawley looks at Clarissa's life and her views on great cookery

-Update 27/05/2013: This episode is now available to listen and download from the Desert Island Discs Castaway Archive.
+writers.
+The episode is available to listen to and download from the Desert Island Discs website.